-While this option isn’t feasible for everyone, a cash offer proves to the seller that you’re serious about the property.
-Plus, there’s no need for a lender to be involved, helping to eliminate the risk with financing and often speeding up the closing process.
+While this option obviously isn’t feasible for everyone, a cash offer is very appealing to a seller.
+There’s no need for a lender to be involved, helping to eliminate the risk with financing and speeding up the closing process.
 Be sure to have the property appraised and inspected before finalizing the purchase, though.
 There are even some companies out there that will help you make a cash offer (for a fee, of course).

 5. Waive contingencies

 Contingencies in a real estate transaction, or certain conditions that need to be met in order for the deal to go through, are common.
 Usually, the buyer has the right to back out of the purchase if these aren’t met.
 Waiving some or all of these contingencies could show the seller you really want to move forward with the purchase.
 However, this can also cause issues in the future, so be sure to consider carefully — especially if you’re thinking about waiving the inspection contingency.

 An escalation clause is an addition to your purchase offer that formally states you’re willing to increase your bid by a certain amount if another buyer matches yours.
 In other words, you’re promising that you’ll raise your offer incrementally up to a maximum amount, if necessary.
 This tactic can prove to the seller how serious you are about the home right away — but tread carefully.
 You might find you’re simply playing a game for the benefit of the seller, especially if the home has been intentionally underpriced.

 7. Write a personal letter